Tony Mokbel

-Antonios Sajih Mokbel (Arabic: طوني مقبل) (born 11 August 1965) is an Australian criminal who has been convicted of a number of offences, most prominently commercial drug trafficking.
+Antonios Sajih Mokbel (Arabic: طوني مقبل; born 11 August 1965) is an Australian criminal who has been convicted of a number of offences, most prominently commercial drug trafficking.
 He has spent most of his life in Melbourne, Australia.
 Operation Purana alleged that he is the mastermind behind the Melbourne amphetamine trade.
 He has been linked to Carl Williams, and charged but not convicted of two murders in the Melbourne gangland war.
 He disappeared from Melbourne while on trial in March 2006, and was arrested by Greek police in Athens on 5 June 2007.
-Since being brought back to Australia he has remained incarcerated.
+He remained incarcerated until 4 April 2025 when he was bailed in the aftermath of the gangland Lawyer X scandal.

 Early life

 Mokbel was born in Kuwait, where his Lebanese parents were expatriate workers.
 The family soon returned to their small village in Lebanon.
 His family were part of the country's Christian minority and chose to leave the country following sectarian conflict in the lead-up to the Lebanese Civil War.

 Mokbel and his family moved to Melbourne when he was eight years old.
 They settled in the suburb of Brunswick, with his father working at the Ford factory and his mother at a meat factory.
 He spoke no English upon arrival in Australia and struggled at school, attending St Margaret Mary's Primary School, Brunswick High School and Moreland High School but was a keen Australian rules football player.

 Mokbel's father drowned at Bondi Beach in Sydney on his 16th birthday.
 He would later reflect that this left him "dirty on the world" and led to him dropping out of school.
 Mokbel had no criminal record prior to his father's death; a psychological profile completed following his incarceration concluded that this was a defining moment in his life.